 This is more common than you might think; corrosion, bent or broken contact points will prevent the flow of power.

 Check inside the socket, corrosion often starts at the bottom, where moisture collects.
 Remove the fuse and use a suitable metal object to clean the rust; finish the job with some sandpaper.

 If the power contacts are out of shape, prize them towards the center a little.
-Replace fuse and test, if the problem persists, replace the socket.
+Replace the fuse and test; if the problem persists, replace the socket.

 5 Disconnected Or Broken Wire

 A simple test light is the best tool for this job, a voltmeter works fine too.
 So how do you test the socket?
 Easy, place the point of the test light on the brass center ring at the bottom of the outlet.
 Place the ground on the metal outer rim.

 This is a lot like the board game “Operation” – if you touch the outer ring with the test light, the fuse will blow, so keep that in mind.

 Testing with a voltmeter is just the same, positive probe in the center and the ground to the outer rim, 12v here means it’s all OK.